 Escambia County has had four so-called “100-year” flood events in the last ten years.
 It doesn’t take a civil engineer like me to tell you that these storms are happening frequently now.
-This, coupled with the fact that the Escambia and Mobile region gets more annual rainfall than any other place in the country should mean that flooding is a top priority for Escambia County.
+This, coupled with the fact that the Escambia region is one of the rainiest in the country, should mean that flooding is a top priority for Escambia County.
 Sadly, it’s not.

 As a civil servant who served the County for 25 years, I witnessed firsthand the devastation families experienced.
 It saddens me because I know we can do much better if our elected officials made flooding a priority.

 My County staff colleagues and I did the best we could with very few dollars and not enough manpower - all while fighting lots of state and federal bureaucracy.
 I’ll be honest, it was really frustrating always begging for bigger budgets that would have funded good flood protection projects and appropriate staff to manage them.
 But, after the floodwaters go down, so do the complaints from citizens, and the County Commissioners move on to other items.

 When the Flood Defenders organization contacted me and told me that they would help make voters' voices for flood protection louder, I jumped on the opportunity to help.
 It’s the elected officials that need the pressure - not my former coworkers in the Engineering and Public Works Departments.